If you only see one solution to a problem, you don't understand the problem.

 Constant sketching frees your mind from judgement; suspending your ego.
 Allowing a moderator to freely sketch other's thoughts and to be a good listener interpreting a different perspective.

 Designers will constantly dream the future about how humans will use technology.
 And so do engineers, they have an imagination too.
-Yet, the challenge is to bring each other's diversity to inspire towards a goal.
+Yet, the challenge is to bring each other's diversity towards a goal.

-"Cardiovascular diseases and stroke cause 1 in 3 women's deaths each year, killing approximately one woman every 80 seconds."
+Did you know: "Cardiovascular diseases and stroke cause 1 in 3 women's deaths each year, killing approximately one woman every 80 seconds."